 Bangkok is geared to a more international pallet,” Nikky said.

-we call four essences, spicy, salty, sweet and sour.
-Each dish has a ‘star’
+call four essences, spicy, salty, sweet and sour.
+Each dish has a ‘star’ essence

-Herbs also play a big part as well.
-Basil, ginger, and other herbs are paired
+also play a big part as well.
+Basil, ginger, and other herbs are paired with the

 That subtle balance was evident in the dishes I sampled.
 The appetizer was

 grilled Thai Fish Balls.
 This Nikky said, was typical Bangkok street food.
 The tasty

 bite sized balls are skewered and grilled, served with a sweet and sour peanut

 sauce, with just a hint of red chilies.
 The flavorful balls burst in the mouth and